aametwally/WEVOTE/README.md

 ```

-Then, change directory to WEVOTE.
-Then build WEVOTE from scratch:
+Change directory to WEVOTE, then build WEVOTE from scratch:
 ```
 cd WEVOTE
 ./install.sh